 Customer Acquisition Cost and Lifetime Value

-Before drilling down into deep data, it helps to set some high level benchmarks.
-Two metrics that you want to know and track are customer acquisition cost and customer lifetime value (LTV).
-As mentioned above, the LTV needs to be at least three times higher than the CAC for the company to be profitable.
-You need to know how many subscription renewals are needed to reach that number.
+Before drilling down into deep data, two metrics that you want to know and track are customer acquisition cost (CAC) and customer lifetime value (LTV).
+You want your customer LTV to be higher than the CAC for the company to be profitable.
+Improving retention drives your CAC down, and increases your customer LTV.

 Product Usage Metrics

-Customer engagement should be closely monitored on a daily basis.
-It helps you predict what the customer will do next and gives you the ability to lead them where you want them to go.
-If the customer isn’t engaging with the software it’s a red flag that signals it’s time to step in and help the customer see the value in continuing to use your product.
+Monitoring customer engagement helps you predict what the customer will do next and gives you the ability to lead them where you want them to go.
+If the customer isn’t engaging with the software it’s a red flag signaling it’s time to step in to help the customer find value in using your product.